 Easel & Note

 The Arc Browser’s Easel and Note features can be incredibly useful for productivity.
-Easel acts as a dedicated scrapbook where you can save your ideas, links, images, text, or even entire pages.
-Note is a simple notetaking feature that can be used by anyone.
+Easel acts as a dedicated scrapbook where you can save ideas, links, images, text, or even entire pages.
+A note is a simple note-taking feature that can be used by anyone.

 The Arc Browser also offers multi-tab tasking, which allows you to drop a tab to the side of another open window to view three different tabs in a single browser window.
 This built-in split-screen multitasking feature means you don’t have to switch between multiple tabs or open multiple browser windows to complete a task.
 It’s very useful, and you can even save and pin your configurations with no lag.